-A respiratory therapist (RT) is a specialized healthcare professional who helps treat patients with acute and chronic cardiopulmonary conditions.
 They work closely with physicians and nurses to provide care for patients of all age groups, from infants to the elderly population.

-In this article, we will explore what a respiratory therapist is, what they do on the job, and what educational requirements are needed to enter the field of respiratory care.
+This article explores what a respiratory therapist is, what they do on the job, and what educational requirements are needed to enter the field of respiratory care.

 Respiratory Therapist Job Description